 - Warm Lead Strategy - Try a follow-up call, send out a sales letter, or schedule a special seminar or training session to get all of your warm leads together.

-Once you've moved your prospect to the "warm" level it's time to proceed in closing the sale.
+Once you've moved your prospect to the "warm" level it's time to proceed in closing the sale, call it passing the baton if you'd like.
 This will be easier to do if you somehow engage the prospect.
 You can do this by conducting a one-on-one call, make a presentation, or present a proposal, estimate, or contract.

 What if you are uncomfortable with the sales or marketing process?

 An alternative that often proves successful is to partner with someone that possess the talents that you feel you lack in.
-You can do this by creating a partnership, subcontracting, or hiring in that talent.
+If you are stronger in marketing, find someone who understands and gets the sales process.
+If you are better at sales find someone that can help you strengthen the message, create marketing materials that sell and give you tactics and ideas.
+If you don't work in a company that has both departments and you are working solo you can do this by creating a partnership, subcontracting, or hiring in that talent.

 Remember the key to success in marketing and in sales is balance!